salilab/imp/modules/kinematics/README.md

-This module contains functionality for dealing with kinematic mechanical structures and their associated internal coordinates system.
-Please note that it is still at an experimental testing phase and should be used with caution.
+\brief Functionality for dealing with kinematic mechanical structures.

+Tools for handling the associated internal coordinates system are also provided.

+Please note that this module is still at an experimental testing phase and should be used with caution.

 # Overview